West Wing: Roosevelt Room

 Originally this space was the office of Theodore Roosevelt, but later it was converted into a meeting room.
 It became known as the "Fish Room" because Franklin D. Roosevelt kept an aquarium there and because both he and John F. Kennedy displayed trophy fish on the walls.

 In 1969, Richard Nixon renamed the room in honor of the two presidents Roosevelt: Theodore, who first constructed the West Wing, and Franklin, who built the current Oval Office.
 By tradition, a portrait of Franklin D. Roosevelt hangs over the mantel of the Roosevelt Room during the administration of a president from the Democratic Party and a portrait of Theodore Roosevelt hangs during the administration of a Republican president (although Bill Clinton chose to retain the portrait of Theodore Roosevelt above the mantel).
 In the past, the portrait not hanging over the mantel was displayed on the opposite wall.
 However, during the first term of George W. Bush, an audio-visual cabinet was placed on the opposite wall to provide secure audio and visual conference capabilities across the hall from the Oval Office.

 West Colonnade

 In 2025, Donald Trump unveiled the Presidential Walk of Fame on the West Colonnade.
-The Walk features black-and-white photographs of the 47 presidents in gold frames, except for one.
-In place of Joe Biden, Trump added a photograph of an autopen, in a snub to his predecessor.
+The Walk features black-and-white photographs of every president in gold frames, except for Joe Biden, whose portrait Trump replaced with a photograph of an autopen as a snub to his predecessor.